 1. Investment and Strategic Partnership

 VW’s investment in Rivian signals a strong strategic partnership, likely granting VW some access to Rivian’s software development prowess.
-Deploying proper SBOM practices helps ensure transparency in the software components being used by both companies, while collaboratively managing updates and security patches.
+Deploying proper BOM practices helps ensure transparency in the software components being used by both companies, while collaboratively managing updates and security patches.

 2. Focus on Electrification and Mobility

 The collaboration is aimed at developing next-gen software platforms for electric vehicles and their ecosystem.
-SBOMs are crucial here as they ensure that the software throughout the ecosystem – charging stations, power infrastructure, grid management companies – is secure and reliable, preventing potential cyber threats and maximizing operations.
+BOMs are crucial here as they ensure that the software throughout the ecosystem – charging stations, power infrastructure, grid management companies – is secure and reliable, preventing potential cyber threats and maximizing operations.

 3. Shared Platforms and Technology